ryantm/agenix/README.md

 ## Threat model/Warnings

-This library has not be audited by a security professional.
+This project has not be audited by a security professional.

 People unfamiliar with `age` might be surprised that secrets are not authenticated.
 This means that every attacker that has write access to